Tonywuhk/realai.org/README.md

 ## What's Next

-* 2017 May 19.
-[NIPS 2017](https://nips.cc/Conferences/2017) paper submission deadline. ([Call for Papers](https://nips.cc/Conferences/2017/CallForPapers))
 * 2017 May 23-27.
-The Future of Go Summit will be held in Wuzhen, China. ([DeepMind Blog](https://deepmind.com/blog/exploring-mysteries-alphago/))
+The Future of Go Summit will be held in Wuzhen, China. ([DeepMind Page](https://deepmind.com/research/alphago/alphago-china/))

 ## Main Contents